Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 apply plugin: 'kotlin-android'
 ```

-- Put this sript into app gradle file, which allows greendao gradle task to run before kotlin debug and generate necessary classes.
+- If you configure greenDao in gradle (e.g. set schema or generate location), then also put this sript into app gradle file, which allows greendao gradle task to run before kotlin debug and generate necessary classes.

 ```
 tasks.whenTaskAdded { task ->